 Low Contact

 If you have children, property or business together, you may not be able to go No Contact.
-In this case, I recommend going Low Contact.
+In this case, I recommend going Low Contact with the narcissist.

 This is where you keep the contact to an absolute bare minimum and I highly recommend keeping it to emails or messages.
 Our Family Wizard is a fantastic app designed for parallel parenting and keeps everything above board, without you even needing to talk to the narc.